Resources

 Hence, when you’re buying a Ghost Phone or even a Ghost Laptop from MARK37, you’re not buying a brand new device.
 You are buying a refurbished device that we have sourced to ensure functionality and, more importantly, the ability for us to wipe off all Google or Microsoft software that was loaded on the device.

 Note: A huge reason why Apple, Google and other phone manufacturers continue to come out with new “upgraded” devices is so they can run more background applications on the phone which are intended to process all your activities and spy on you MORE easily.
 By adding so much processing power to the device they are making it so that this work load no longer needs to come from their own “cloud” services… saving them money.
-In addition to creating the demand outlined above when you buy a brand new device, you are also now paying THEM for the privileged to spy on you cheaper than they were before.
+In addition to creating the demand outlined above when you buy a brand new device, you are also now paying THEM for the privilege to spy on you cheaper than they were before.

 They sell you the “sizzle” of an upgraded camera or digital personal assistant while they quietly leverage the device to further monetize you and reduce their overhead.